-To effectively explore and prune the vast state space, the model utilizes AlphaZero \cite{Silver2017AlphaZero} to assess intermediate states and strategically get closer to the desired target.
-The model architecture consists of a common core where position encodings are applied to the truth tables, followed by $H$ many transformer encoder layers.
+To effectively explore and prune the vast state space, our model comprises a policy and a value module to assess intermediate states and strategically get closer to the desired target.
+As shown on Fig.~\ref{fig:Model}, our architecture consists of a shared core embedding the truth tables applying position encodings and $H$ transformer encoder layers.
 Then, the hidden embeddings are passed as input to the 4 stacked policy modules and to the value module.
-The stacked policy modules followed by a softmax layer produce the action probabilities and the value module with $\operatorname{tanh}$ layer guesses the expected reward in $[-1, 1]$.
-To preserve the auto-regressive property we apply a causal mask specifically geared towards this problem.
+The policy modules combined with a softmax produce a distribution over next actions, and the value module ending with $\operatorname{tanh}$ predicts an expected reward in $[-1, 1]$.